 - a.
 Participants in the Twins Cup season may use the following front brake parts: - i.
 The originally fitted and homologated front and rear master cylinder and calipers - ii.
-The front and rear master cylinder and calipers from an FIM homologated Supersport or Superstock 1000 machine - iii.
+The front and rear master cylinder and calipers from an FIM homologated Supersport or Superstock 1000 machine. - iii.
 The front and rear master cylinder and calipers from the Twins Cup or Supersport approved list. - iv.
 Any combination of the above - b.
 The approved products from the manufacturers must be available to all participants at least one month before the first round of the MotoAmerica Twins Cup season and remain available all season.
 The products must be available within four (4) weeks of a confirmed order. - c.
-No parts can be added to the approved list during the current season.
-Performance related updates are not allowed.
 Any product changes due to manufacturing or material supply issues must be approved in advance. - d.
+Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original caliper and mounting.
+The maximum outside diameter is 320mm.
+However, the offset, wheel mounting and the ventilation system must remain the same as on the homologated motorcycle.

+- e.
 Front and rear brake calipers, as well as all the mounting points and mounting hardware (mount, carrier, hanger), must remain in the homologated position (see also article 2.8.10.4 c).
-When using brake systems from other homologated machines you may use the same mounting technique that the systems originated from. (i.e. rear brakes may be converted to underslung if the caliper was made for that purpose and vice versa) - e.
-Brake pads or shoes may be altered or replaced from those fitted to the homologated motorcycle. - f.
-Brake hoses and brake couplings may be altered or replaced from those fitted to the homologated motorcycle.
-The split of the front brake lines for both front brake calipers must be made above the lower fork bridge (lower triple clamp). - g.
-Only steel (max. carbon content 2.1 wt. %) is allowed for brake discs. - h.
-The ABS system must be removed.
+When using brake systems from other homologated machines you may use the same mounting technique that the systems originated from. (i.e. rear brakes may be converted to underslung if the caliper was made for that purpose and vice versa) Spacers may be fitted between the caliper and fork lower to fit larger diameter disks. - f.
+Brake pads or shoes may be altered or replaced from those fitted to the homologated motorcycle. - g.
+The front brake master cylinder can be the originally fitted and homologated part with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition List 2024.
+The retail price limit for the front master cylinder (including lever) is €450.
+The brake lever design is free. - h.
+The rear brake master cylinder can be the originally fitted and homologated part with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition List 2024.
+The retail price limits are: